 STARTER DISHES/ SNACK

-Here are some exemplary Assam food cuisines preparations which might get you all mouth-watery and hungry on the sight of these delicacies:
+Here are some exemplary Assam food cuisines preparations which might get you all mouth-watery and hungry at the sight of these delicacies:

 ‘Kumal Chaul’ (Soft Rice), most relished Jolpaan basically made from a special variety of rice i.e. Chokwa Rice traditionally eaten with sugar or jaggery, milk or curd and also eaten as a savoury item with mashed potato, soaked Bengal gram, groundnut, salt with mustard oil, chopped onion, ginger so on.
 Pithaguri (roasted rice flour), Bhajachaul, Hurum, Aakhoi, Muri (puffed rice) and Bhat pitha (Extruded Rice flour preparations) etc. are some of the traditional Jolpaans of Assamese cuisine.